Competition

 period of the breach of the prohibition up to a maximum period of 3 years.

-(3) The Minister may
+(3) The Minister may prescribe

-prescribe the manner in which the turnover is to be
+the manner in which the turnover is to be calculated for the purposes of

-(4) An order imposing a
+(4) A notice imposing a

-which the penalty is required to be paid.
+is required to be paid.[66]

 (5) If the penalty has not